Saudi Arabia Personal Data Protection Law (KSA PDPL) Compliance Services by Hala Privacy

 Personal Data Protection Law (KSA PDPL)

-The Personal Data Protection Law (PDPL) and its Implementing Regulations came into force on 14 September 2023, with a one-year grace period that ended on 14 September 2024.
+The Personal Data Protection Law (PDPL) and Implementing Regulation officially came into force on 14 September 2023, with a one-year grace period ending on 14 September 2024.
+As of this deadline, all public and private sector entities that process personal data in the Kingdom of Saudi Arabia are legally required to be fully compliant with the PDPL.

 SDAIA

-SDAIA (Saudi Data & Artificial Intelligence Authority) will oversee PDPL enforcement for the
+SDAIA (Saudi Data & Artificial Intelligence Authority) will oversee PDPL enforcement for first 2 years.

 NDMO